-An illustration of the physical size and weight of the Canon 1Ds and the Panasonic G7 is provided in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Canon 1Ds and the Panasonic G7.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1Ds – represents 100 percent across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G7 is considerably smaller (56 percent) than the Canon 1Ds.
 Moreover, the G7 is substantially lighter (68 percent) than the 1Ds.
 It is worth mentioning in this context that the 1Ds is splash and dust resistant, while the G7 does not feature any corresponding weather-sealing.